 Nurse Salary Calculator

 Compare nursing salaries across all 50 U.S. states and territories.
-Select your state, nurse type and experience level to see hourly and annual pay powered by official Bureau of Labor Statistics 2024 data.
+Select your state, nurse type and experience level to see hourly and annual pay.

 How the Nurse Salary Calculator Works